-Restaurant week can take place any time of year, and timing varies by location.
-Typically, restaurant week is held in either early winter or sometime in spring, which are periods that are usually slower for restaurants.
-Additionally, while the original event was only one week long, nowadays most restaurant week events last anywhere from two weeks to a month.
+Restaurant week can occur any time of year, and timing varies by location.
+Typically, restaurant week happens in either early winter or spring, which are periods that are usually slower for restaurants.
+Additionally, while the first event was only one week long, now most restaurant week events last anywhere from two weeks to a month.
 Many large cities will also hold multiple restaurant weeks per year.
 The event is typically organized by the chamber of commerce or local tourist organizations, so check out those resources to find out when your restaurant week is.

 How Does Restaurant Week Benefit My Business?

-Restaurant week is a great way for businesses to draw in new customers, while also keeping existing customers satisfied and interested.
-However, many owners question if giving out a week of deals will actually help their operation or if the specials will eat up any potential profits.
+Restaurant week is a great way for businesses to draw new customers while keeping existing customers satisfied and interested.
+However, many owners question if giving out a week of deals will help their operation or if the specials will eat up any potential profits.
 Here are a few reasons why joining your city's or region's restaurant week is a good idea:

-- Although you are offering your meals for reduced prices, restaurant week brings in more traffic than usual, which will make up for the lower dollar amount.
+- Although you offer your meals for reduced prices, restaurant week brings in more traffic than usual, which will make up for the lower dollar amount.

-- Restaurant week gives you a chance to impress customers with your food and service, and the experience may persuade some guests to come back and become repeat customers.
+- Restaurant week allows you to impress customers with your food and service, and the experience may persuade some guests to come back and become repeat customers.

 - Taking part in restaurant week can boost your reputation as a high-quality and fashionable restaurant in your community.

 - Participating in your city's restaurant week can also help improve the local economy and build your city's reputation as a foodie destination, which will improve tourism.